mosaicml/llm-foundry/examples/bert/README.md

 # python ../common/convert_c4.py --out_root ./my-copy-c4 --splits train

 # For any of the above commands, you can also choose to compress the .mds files.
-# This is useful if your plan is to store these in an object store after conversion.
+# This is useful if your plan is to store these in object store after conversion.
 # python ../common/convert_c4.py ... --compression zstd
 ```